 But it still receives a few nice additions.

 Mazda is currently in the process of introducing its 2021 model lineup.
 The carmaker recently announced significant updates to its CX-30 and Mazda3 models that received new turbocharged engines, while the best-selling CX-5, received tech upgrades in the cabin.
-The 2021 Mazda6 sedan is the latest model to be revealed, and though it packs less significant updates than its siblings, there are a few key highlights worth mentioning.
+The 2021 Mazda 6 sedan is the latest model to be revealed, and though it packs fewer significant updates than its siblings, there are a few key highlights worth mentioning.

-The Grand Touring trim for $30,025 brings with it a turbocharged engine, upping the output to 250 hp and 320 lb-ft of torque (on premium) or 227 hp and 310 lb-ft on regular.
-New for 2021, this trim also receives a turbo badge on the trunk and wireless Apple CarPlay.
+The Grand Touring trim for $30,025 brings with it a turbocharged engine, upping the output to 250 hp and 320 lb-ft of torque on premium or 227 hp and 310 lb-ft on regular. gas New for 2021, this trim also receives a turbo badge on the trunk and wireless Apple CarPlay.

 The Grand Touring Reserve and Signature trims cost $32,525 and $35,750 respectively, each pushing the Mazda 6 to near-luxury levels of equipment and technology.
 Mazda also added a new Carbon Edition trim, which sits between the Grand Touring Reserve and Signature at $32,800.
 The Carbon Edition boasts similar features as the Grand Touring Reserve, but adds Polymetal Gray exterior paint, a gloss black rear lip spoiler, gloss black door mirrors, black 19-inch wheels, and a red leather interior.